oracle/graaljs/docs/user/JavaScriptCompatibility.md

 #### `Graal.isGraalRuntime()`

-- provides whether GraalVM JavaScript is executed on a GraalVM-enabled runtime
+- indicates if GraalJS is executed on a GraalVM-enabled runtime
-- If `true`, hot code is compiled by the GraalVM compiler, resulting in high peak performance.
+- If `true`, hot code is compiled by the Graal compiler, resulting in high peak performance.
-- If `false`, GraalVM JavaScript will not be optimized by the GraalVM Compiler, typically resulting in lower performance.
+- If `false`, GraalJS will not be optimized by the Graal Compiler, typically resulting in lower performance.

 ### `Graal.setUnhandledPromiseRejectionHandler(handler)`